-Yes, German Nazis are evil, but are we all that good?
+Yes, Nazis are evil, but are we all that good?
 Consider Willi’s justification for letting Gus drown.
 The lie that Willi thinks will be an acceptable justification for “allowing” Gus to drown is actually repugnant to the other survivors, who listen to his words in horror.
 And we who watch this movie are likewise repulsed by Willi’s callous remarks.
-But now let us ask ourselves why those who made this movie (writers John Steinbeck and Jo Swerling, and director Alfred Hitchcock) put this into the story.
-We cannot say it was to show that Willi was evil.
-We already knew that before he killed Gus.
-With a slight reworking of the script, Gus could have been saved by Kovac, after which the German could have said Gus would have been better of dead.
-Alternatively, if a murder was needed to really drive home the point, it was not Gus that had to be murdered.
-For example, it could have been Canada Lee that saw Willi sneaking a drink of water and who was then murdered by Willi and thrown overboard.
-Willi could then have tried to justify why he didn’t save Canada by saying, “Like the Jews, Negroes are inferior.
-They are better off dead and the world is better off without them.”
-That would definitely make it clear just how evil Willi is.
+But now let us ask ourselves why those who made this movie (John Steinbeck, Jo Swerling, and Alfred Hitchcock) put this into the story.
+We already knew Willi was evil before he killed Gus.
+When the mother tells Willi he killed her baby when he ordered the lifeboats to be fired upon, Willi is so bored that he yawns and lies down to get some sleep.
+She becomes so distraught that she drowns herself.
+But if a murder on the lifeboat was needed to really drive home the point that Willi was evil, it was not Gus that had to be murdered.